Yorko/mlcourse.ai/README.md

 Throughout the course we are maintaining a student rating.
 It takes into account credits scored in assignments and Kaggle competitions.
 They say, rating highly motivates to finish the course.
 Top students (according to the final rating) are listed on a [special page](https://mlcourse.ai/rating).

 ### Community
 Discussions between students are held in the **#mlcourse_ai** channel of the OpenDataScience Slack team.
-Fill in [this form](https://docs.google.com/forms/d/1BMqcUc-hIQXa0HB_Q2Oa8vWBtGHXk8a6xo5gPnMKYKA/edit) to get an invitation (you can join at any point before the course ends ~ in the end of April 26, 2019).
-The form will also ask you some personal questions, don't hesitate :wave:
+Fill in [this form](https://docs.google.com/forms/d/10HAN5huM996snUKjsNYyT_oOlm2uOsTKulKurb3oiNM/) to get an invitation closer to the start of a new session.

 *The course is free but you can support organizers by making a pledge on [Patreon](https://www.patreon.com/ods_mlcourse) (monthly support) or a one-time payment on [Ko-fi](https://ko-fi.com/mlcourse_ai).
 Thus you'll foster the spread of Machine Learning in the world!*